 But don’t give up just yet.

-Most east coast Malaysian islands are less touristy and relatively underdeveloped.
-They haven’t yet been spoilt by mass construction or by abolishing the very thing that makes them the pristine paradise they are today- its nature.
+Most east coast Malaysian islands are less touristy than Thailand and relatively underdeveloped.
+They haven’t [yet] been spoilt by mass construction or by abolishing the very thing that makes them the paradise they are today- its nature.

-From what I’ve researched, the Perhentians are still better value for money when compared to other east Peninsula islands like Redang or Tioman.
-I’ve completely bypassed these islands because the accommodation is either ridiculously expensive, or looks like a shed dressed up as a resort!
+Also, from what I’ve researched, the Perhentians are better value for money when compared to other east Peninsula islands like Redang or Tioman.
+It’s meant to have far better snorkelling too. 🙌

 Which island should you stay on?